variadico/noti/ISSUE_TEMPLATE.md

-You can omit non-relevant sections.
+Omit non-relevant sections.

 #### Description
 What is this issue about?

+#### Use case
+What use case would this solve?

 #### Steps to reproduce
 What steps did you take when you found this issue?